 Our community house is the hub of social life at the village, with its lounge, dining room and book exchange.
-We organise occasional residents’ dinners and movie nights, as well as monthly outings, while the village van runs shopping trips into town twice a week.
-Residents are also in the ideal spot to take advantage of local sporting facilities, such as the Devonport Bowling Club and Waitemata Golf Club.
+We organise occasional residents’ dinners and movie nights, as well as monthly outings, while the village van runs shopping trips into town once a week.
+Residents are also in the ideal spot to take advantage of local sporting facilities, such Bowling Club and the Waitemata Golf Club.

 Enjoy an active retirement on the Auckland waterfront.
 For more information about Devonport Retirement Village, please make an enquiry.